mrokey1997/week1/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+- Time-consuming when called API
+- Not yet fixed error which reload video trailers when switch beetween full screen and normal screen

 ## Open-source libraries used

-- [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
+- [Retrofit](http://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java
-- [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android
+- [Glide](https://github.com/bumptech/glide) - A fast and efficient image loading library for Android

 ## License